 No ethical fitter would sell an ill-fitting bra (and very few women want to buy one).
 I know that if that sassy new polka dotted balconette lacks support or gives a strange shape, customers are unlikely to buy it.
 Fit is especially challenging when it comes to larger busted women.

-An ideal sample should be a popular size should reflect both the most popular size within a range and a mid point the range’s scale of sizes I want to be able to see what a bra will look like on the average woman.
+An ideal sample should be in a popular size.
+I want to be able to see what a bra will look like on the average woman.
 In my experience, there are a lot more women who are 32C than 34B.
 This isn’t a disaster, because usually there was someone on staff in 32C who could try on the sample bra on the tightest hook in order to get an idea of the fit.
 But that told me nothing about how the fuller-cupped versions of that bra would fit.
 Companies that expand their line to carry bigger sizes still only offer the 34B sample bra.
 It’s hard to celebrate the inclusion of an F cup demi when the only sample they send me is 34B and I have no way of knowing how the F cup would fit.

 As I mentioned, companies that specialize in D and up bras offer 34D as their sample size.
 This isn’t much better, though, since they usually manufacture their bras to size 38G and beyond.
 A woman with breasts this size is going to fit a bra very differently than a woman who wears a 34D.